Alpheidae: Ecology

-Some snapping shrimp species share burrows with goby fish in a mutualistic symbiotic relationship.
-The burrow is built and tended by the pistol shrimp, and the goby provides protection by watching out for danger.
+Some snapping shrimp species share burrows with goby fish in a mutualistic symbiotic relationship: the burrow is built and tended by the pistol shrimp, and the goby provides protection by watching out for danger.
 When both are out of the burrow, the shrimp maintains contact with the goby using its antennae.
-The goby, having better vision, alerts the shrimp of danger using a characteristic tail movement, and then both retreat into the safety of the shared burrow.
+The goby, with better vision, alerts the shrimp of danger using a characteristic tail movement, and they both then retreat into the safety of the shared burrow.
 This association has been observed in species that inhabit coral reef habitats.

 Eusocial behavior has been discovered in the genus Synalpheus.
-The species Synalpheus regalis lives inside sponges in colonies that can number over 300.
+These species, such as Synalpheus regalis, live inside sponges in colonies that can number over 300.
 All of them are the offspring of a single, large female, the queen, and possibly a single male.
-The offspring are divided into workers that care for the young and predominantly male soldiers that protect the colony with their huge claws.
+The offspring are divided into workers that care for the young and predominantly male soldiers that protect the colony with their huge claws, similar to the castes of eusocial insects.
+Morphological and DNA analysis suggests that eusociality in Synalpheus arose independently among the species.

-The snapping shrimp species retains the same mate after copulation, making them monogamous.
-Most females of the Alpheidae species are susceptible to mating.
+Snapping shrimp retain the same mate after copulation, making them monogamous.
 Young females become receptive to males either just before (premolt stage) or after the puberty molt, making them physiologically mature and morphologically able to carry the egg mass.
 Male presence during the molt is beneficial for the female, as searching for a male during her soft-bodied, receptive phase would put her at mortal risk.
 Mates have more success with partners having greater body mass.
-The larger shrimp are most successful.
 These animals practice mate guarding, leading to a decline in mate competition, as well as bonding of partners.
 The male and female defend their shelter to protect both territory and young.
-Larvae develop in three stages - nauplius, zoea, and postlarval stages.
+Larvae develop in three stages—nauplius, zoea, and the postlarval stages.